Lane is Available

 Crude Petroleum

-• Complex Customs Procedures: Despite the Netherlands’ reputation for efficiency, customs procedures can be detailed and require accurate documentation.
-Missing or incorrect paperwork, such as the SAD or ENS, can cause delays and complications in customs clearance.
+One of the primary hurdles is the complex customs procedures.
+Despite the Netherlands’ reputation for efficiency, customs processes can still be detailed, with strict documentation requirements.
+Missing or incorrect paperwork, such as the SAD or the ENS, can result in significant delays or complications during customs clearance.

 Netherlands Pain Points